The Intrinsic Riemannian Proximal Gradient Method for Nonconvex Optimization: Numerical Examples

-\paragraph{Discussion} Despite the fact that the problem does not fulfill all assumptions, we observe (local) convergence in all cases, see \cref{table:NCRPG-RADMM-comparisons-fixed-rank}.
-The backtracking procedure is slower than NCRPG with constant stepsize, because more costly evaluations of the objective are required.
+\paragraph{\textbf{Discussion}} Despite the problem not fulfilling all assumptions, we observe (local) convergence in all cases, see \cref{table:NCRPG-RADMM-comparisons-fixed-rank}.
+The backtracking procedure is slower than NCRPG with a constant stepsize, because more costly evaluations of the objective are required.
 All algorithms find the row-sparsity pattern of the ground truth, but the RADMM is less confident: the average norm of those rows is higher.

 We note that the number of measurements $m$ is chosen such that the problem is underdetermined if either of the constraints (low rank, row-sparse) is considered alone.
 Our results show that we recover a unique solution, indicating that, at least locally, the problem is well-posed.